Agriculture — Samridh Krishi

 FulfilledUpdate 1

-Mahakumbh 2025 concluded on 26 February 2025 (Mahashivratri) after 45 days at Prayagraj's Triveni Sangam.
+Mahakumbh 2025 concluded on 26 February 2025 after 45 days at Prayagraj's Triveni Sangam.
 CM Yogi Adityanath announced that over 66.21 crore (662 million) devotees participated — the largest human gathering ever recorded in world history.
-The event featured over 100 Mela Special trains, 500+ buses, modern crowd management systems, and international pilgrim facilities.
-Despite a stampede incident on January 29, the overall execution was widely praised as a logistical success.

 -